-We work towards lion recovery using a three-pronged strategy that expands the conservation footprint, builds the public, political, and philanthropic will for lion and landscape recovery, and scales up the level of funding for conservation of lions and their habitat.
+We work towards lion recovery using a three-pronged strategy that expands the conservation footprint, builds the public, political, and philanthropic will for lion recovery, and elevates the amount of funding for conservation of lions and their habitat.

-The Lion Recovery Fund is designed to be catalytic: it will work to stimulate new levels of financial commitment, create new conservation investments to expand the conservation footprint, scale up approaches proven to work, and convene organizations to explore ways to work together where collaboration has not been present before.
+The Lion Recovery Fund is designed to be catalytic: it will work to stimulate new levels of financial commitment, create new conservation investments to expand the conservation footprint, increase and expand approaches proven to work, and convene organizations to explore ways to work together where collaboration has not been present before.

-There is general consensus that recovering lions and restoring landscape across their range will require concerted efforts across three strategies:
+Recovering lions and restoring landscapes across their range will require concerted efforts across three strategies:

 - Build the Will

-Build public, political and philanthropic will that is essential to recover lions and restore their landscapes.
+Build the public, political and philanthropic will to bring lions back.

 - Scale the Funding